ibm-cloud-docs/EventStreams/eventstreams057.md

 A Kafka Improvement Proposal (KIP) #302 (available from Kafka 2.1.0) ensures that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address won't cause a failure.

-You need to opt in using one of the following methods:
+You need to opt into this functionality by using one of the following methods:
-* by specifying a new allowed value in the Consumer/Producer properties of the configuration parameter <code>client.dns.lookup</code>:
+* specify a new allowed value in the Consumer/Producer properties of the configuration parameter <code>client.dns.lookup</code>:

     ```
     client.dns.lookup: "use_all_dns_ips"
     ```
     {: codeblock}

-* by using the constants CommonClientConfigs.CLIENT_DNS_LOOKUP_CONFIG: ClientDnsLookup.USE_ALL_DNS_IPS
+* use the constants CommonClientConfigs.CLIENT_DNS_LOOKUP_CONFIG: ClientDnsLookup.USE_ALL_DNS_IPS

 ## Topics and partitions